-This work has been ongoing and will continue.
+This support is in place and will continue.

 Outcome Two: Improving the uptake of health care by men.
 This will reduce the current differential uptake in healthcare between men and women and advance equality of opportunity.

 GPs in Grampian offer a range of health checks specifically for men.
 However, men still visit their GP on average 33% less than females.
 In addition, on average, 65% of men are overweight or obese, compared to 60% of women.